7210 Timely or Non-timely State Fair Hearing Request

 7221.2 Financial Denial by MEPD or TW

-If the state fair hearing decision is related to a Medicaid for the Elderly and People with Disabilities (MEPD) or Texas Works (TW) financial denial for a medical assistance only (MAO) applicant or member, Program Support Unit (PSU) staff must forward the request to the Centralized Representation Unit (CRU).
-CRU is required to attend the state fair hearing to represent STAR+PLUS Home and Community Based Services (HCBS) program financial denials.
+Program Support Unit (PSU) staff must forward the request for a state fair hearing to the Centralized Representation Unit (CRU) if the denial is for a medical assistance only (MAO) applicant or member who does not meet financial criteria through the Medicaid for the Elderly and People with Disabilities (MEPD) or Texas Works (TW) programs.
+The CRU must attend the state fair hearing to represent STAR+PLUS Home and Community Based Services (HCBS) program financial denials.

 Within one business day of receipt of the request, PSU staff must create the following:

-• an appeal task in the Texas Health and Human Services Commission (HHSC) Benefits portal in the Appeals/RFR tab for the CRU relating to a financial denial for an MAO applicant or member.
-Refer to Appendix XXXII, Create an Appeal Task in the HHSC Benefits Portal; and
+• an appeal task in the Texas Health and Human Services Commission (HHSC) Benefits portal in the Appeals/RFR tab for the CRU about a financial denial for an MAO applicant or member;

-• a subject line that reads: STAR+PLUS HCBS Program Appeal Request – XX [applicant’s or member’s first and last name initials];
+• a subject line that reads: STAR+PLUS HCBS Program Appeal Request – XX [first letter of the applicant’s or member’s first and last name];

 • Medicaid identification (ID) number or Social Security number (SSN);